cloudigrade/cloudigrade/docs/architecture.md

 cloudigrade is a service that monitors, tracks, and reports on RHEL instance activity in public clouds for Red Hat customers.
 See [README.md](https://github.com/cloudigrade/cloudigrade/blob/master/README.rst) and [Adding sources for public cloud metering](https://access.redhat.com/documentation/en-us/subscription_central/2021/html/getting_started_with_the_subscriptions_service/assembly-adding-sources-publiccloudmetering) for more general information.

+Please note that cloudigrade is still under active development, and all parts of this document are subject to change.
+This document may not always keep up entirely with the pace of development.

 ## Technology Stack

 cloudigrade is written in [Python 3](https://docs.python.org/3/) using [Django](https://www.djangoproject.com/) with [Django Rest Framework](https://www.django-rest-framework.org/) for HTTP APIs and model handling, [Celery](https://docs.celeryproject.org/) for asynchronous task processing, and [Poetry](https://python-poetry.org/) for managing its Python package dependencies.
 See cloudigrade's [Dockerfile](https://github.com/cloudigrade/cloudigrade/blob/master/Dockerfile) and [pyproject.toml](https://github.com/cloudigrade/cloudigrade/blob/master/pyproject.toml) for more details. cloudigrade records its data to a [PostgreSQL](https://www.postgresql.org/) database, typically pooled through [postigrade](https://github.com/cloudigrade/postigrade/) (a containerized [PgBouncer](https://www.pgbouncer.org/)).